Logitech Brio 4K Webcam Review

 In many ways, 4K is not the most important feature here, despite what Logitech would have you believe.
 This is just because, despite the camera’s ability to record in Ultra HD, not many video conference and chat apps can fully utilize it.
 For instance, neither Zoom nor FaceTime can support 4K.
 Additionally, our Mac Mini (Intel Core i7) was incapable of recording 4K video smoothly using Logitech’s own video capture app.

-The Logitech Brio’s HDR capabilities, which work to balance out the shadows and highlights, successfully combat the strong light from a nearby window, and generally enhance the video quality of your call, are more crucial in this situation.
 The two omnidirectional microphones and the three field-of-view options—90, 78, and 65 degrees—helped to improve the quality of our calls.
-This will likely result in better audio quality than your computer’s built-in microphone, unless you currently use an external microphone.
+This will likely result in better audio quality than your computer’s built-in microphone unless you currently use an external microphone.

 Logitech Brio 4K Webcam 4